 a.
 Instrumentation.
 This section should describe the instrumentation and the criteria used for its selection.
 It should identify the individual instruments and instrument systems, including their characteristics and requirements.
 It should indicate items that are proposed to be developed, as well as any existing instrumentation or design/flight heritage.
+The quality and quantity of data generated by each instrument, as they relate to the stated science investigation goals and objectives should be discussed.
+The flow-down from science investigation goals to measurement objectives to instrument performance should be stated clearly and supported by analysis where possible.

-A preliminary description of each instrument design with a block diagram showing the instrument systems and their interfaces should be included, along with a description of the estimated performance of the instrument.
-Performance characteristics should be related to the measurement and investigation objectives as stated in the proposal.
-Such characteristics include a discussion of the data rates, fields of view, resolution, precision/sensitivity, pointing accuracy, etc.
+A preliminary description of each instrument design with a block diagram showing the instrument systems and their interfaces should be included, along with a presentation of the estimated performance of the instrument.
+These performance characteristics (which shall be considered as requirements on the flight system) should include mass, power, volume, data rate(s), pointing, and pointing accuracy, as well as resolution, precision/sensitivity, and calibration requirements.

 - b.
 Mission.
-Mission observing strategy and spacecraft performance required for obtaining the necessary data with the proposed instrumentation must be described.
-The concept for operating the mission and the requirements for mission operations must be given. - c.
+The science payload observing profile should be discussed.
+This discussion should include all mission-relevant parameters, such as orbit and/or surface location, pointing requirements, operational time lines (including observing periods, data transmission periods and time-critical events), etc. The manner in which the stated investigation objectives and selected instruments drive the proposed mission design and operations plan should be apparent from this discussion. - c.
 Data Analysis and Archiving.
 The data reduction and analysis plan, after the data have been delivered to the ground, should be discussed, including the method and format of the data reduction, data validation, and preliminary analysis.
 The process by which data will be prepared for archiving should be discussed, including a list of the specific data products and the individual team members responsible for the data products.
 The plan must include a detailed schedule for the submission of raw and reduced data to the appropriate data archive in the proper formats, media, etc. Delivery of the data to the data archive must take place in the shortest time possible. - d.
 Science Team.
-This section must identify the investigation science team and their roles and responsibilities.
-The capabilities and experience of all members of the proposed science team should be described.
-Resumes or curriculum vitae of team members should be included as attachments to the proposal (see Section J, below).
-The role of each science team member in the investigation should be explicitly defined and justified.
+This section must identify each necessary individual of the investigation science team and their roles and responsibilities.
+The capabilities and experience of all members of the proposed science team must be described.
+Resumes or curriculum vitae of team members should be included as attachments to the proposal (see Section I, below).
+The role of each Co-Investigator must be explicitly defined and justified, and the funding source (NASA or contributed) for the PI and each Co-Investigator noted.
+A letter of endorsement is required from each Co-Investigator's institution if the Co-Investigator's services are contributed (see Section I.2).

-F. EDUCATION/ PUBLIC OUTREACH, NEW TECHNOLOGY, AND SMALL DISADVANTAGED BUSINESS PLAN
+E. EDUCATION/ PUBLIC OUTREACH, NEW TECHNOLOGY, AND SMALL DISADVANTAGED BUSINESS PLAN